Using Web View Steps

 Creating a Web View Step

 When you add a step to your survey, select “Web View Step” for the step type.
+Web View Steps support three types of content:

 Using Sample Web View Steps

-In addition to the starter HTML, several sample surveys are available to aid in the design of Web View steps.
-To browse these examples:
+In addition to the starter HTML, several sample surveys are available to aid in the design of Web View steps, such as a sample survey to illustrate accessing previous step results.

 1. Go to the Survey Store.